Iztapalapa: Colonial period

 Following the destruction of the temples, Augustinians and Franciscans moved in to build churches and monasteries.
 The Augustinians began construction of the Culhuacán monastery in 1552, built in various stages.
 It was dedicated to John the Baptist.
 They founded a school to teach indigenous languages which operated for 100 years.
 The Franciscans built a monastery in Huitzilopochco as well as small churches in San Marcos Mexicaltzingo and in Santa Marta and Nativitas Tepetlacingo.
 The churches of San Lucas Evangelista, San Marcos Mexicaltzingo, San Juan Evangelista and the chapels of Calvario and Santa Martha Acatitla were all built over foundations of pre-Hispanic temples which the Spanish had destroyed.
 These were built with much of the material from the destroyed temples.
 However, by the end of the 18th century, all of these would be in the hands of normal clergy.

 Iztapalapa and several other nearby communities were under the direct control of Mexico City, but shortly after only Iztapalapa would remain so.
 Mexicaltzingo belonged to the Spanish Empire from early on.
 Iztapalapa became a tributary of Mexico City, required to provide food, manual labor and more.
 At the end of the 16th century, it too became property of the Spanish Crown.
 Other areas of the modern borough were made into encomiendas.
-Culhuacan came under the control of Cristobal de Oñate, which remained in the family until the system was abolished.
+Culhuacan came under the control of Cristóbal de Oñate, which remained in the family until the system was abolished.
 Later in the colonial period, the area would become a corregimiento headed by Mexicaltzingo and later an “alcaldia mayor” as it grew to include areas such as Los Reyes and Santa Marta.